As the World Golf Championships heads to Mexico this week, some have some concerns about how players will deal with the conditions at the golf course.

-The host course this week is the Club de Golf Chapultepec which climbs to 7835 feet at its peak and is 76o3 feet at its lowest point, according to ShotLink data.
-Playing to a par of 71, the full length of the course is 7330 yards, but it will effectively play a lot shorter as golf balls fly further in the thinner air at high elevation.
+The host course this week is the Club de Golf Chapultepec which climbs to 7835 feet at its peak and is 7603 feet at its lowest point, according to ShotLink data.
+Playing to a par of 71, the full length of the course is 7330 yards, but it will effectively play a lot shorter as golf balls fly further in the thinner air at high altitude.
 No physics lesson to follow, just accept that it does.

 Already this week we have seen massive yardages posted by some players on social media or mentioned in interviews – drives in the 380 yard range and pitching wedges going 180 yards seem to be routine.

 How will players adjust seems to be the concerns from fans and pundits alike.
 Well, it might be a lot easier than you think.
 For some players the homework started far before their practice rounds.

 Although some people are very critical about the use of technology in golf coaching, this is a another situation where players can use technology to their advantage.

 For players who make use of radar tracking systems like Trackman or Flightscope, they might have already figured out just how far they will hit the golf ball long before they arrived in Mexico City.

 Both these radar devices include altitude settings so players can easily calculate the distances they achieve at sea level into what yardage they will create at any particular elevation.